Calcium in diet

 Mason JB, Booth SL.
 Vitamins, trace minerals, and other micronutrients.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 205.

 National Institutes of Health website.
-Dietary supplement fact sheet: calcium.
+Calcium: fact sheet for health professionals.